GAM-team/GAM/docs/gam.cfg.md

         All places where an input CSV file can be specified have an argument columndelimiter <String> that can override this value.
         Default: ','
+csv_input_no_escape_char
+        When reading a CSV file, should `\` be ignored as an escape character.
+	Set this to False if the input file data was written using `\` as an escape character.
+        Default: True
 csv_input_quote_char
         A one-character string used to quote fields containing special characters, such as the csv_input_column_delimiter or csv_input_quote_char, or newline characters.